|Search This Record Series:|

 |Record Creator:||Adams County Government, Auditor|

 These records include marriage returns, applications, and certificates recorded by the Adams County Auditor from 1884 to the present.
-There is a gap in the records from 1900-1903.
+There is a gap in the records from 1900-1903 and from 1913-1919.

 Copies of marriage certificates, 1884-1899, and 1941-1995, and marriage returns 1904-1905, 1910-1912, and 1920-1940, were digitized, indexed, and submitted to the Digital Archives by the Washington State Archives, Eastern Region Branch from their Adams County Auditor records holdings.